ihumanable/patch/README.md

 ## Limitations

-Patch is built on top of [meck](https://github.com/eproxus/meck) and shares many limitations with that library.
+Patch works by recompiling modules, this alters the global execution environment.

-The most important limitation for ExUnit is that Patch **is not compatible with async: true**.
+Since the global execution environment is altered by Patch, **Patch is not compatible with async: true**.

+## Prior Art

+Up to version 0.5.0 Patch was based off the excellent [meck](https://hex.pm/packages/meck) library.
+Patch [Super Powers](https://hexdocs.pm/patch/super-powers.html) required a custom replacement for meck, `Patch.Mock`.

+Patch also takes inspiration from python's [unittest.mock.patch](https://docs.python.org/3/library/unittest.mock.html#patch) for API design.
 ## Changelog

 See the [Changelog](CHANGELOG.md)